Finance, Banking & Business

 The Finance, Banking & Business Subcommittee of the West Palm Beach Mayor’s Task Force on Racial & Ethnic Equality is in the process of identifying racial and ethnic disparities related to finance, banking and jobs/businesses/industry in West Palm Beach.

 - HOW can the City of West Palm Beach help “close the gap”?

 Committee members are identifying best practices, knowledge and research needed to eliminate the disparities before making recommendations for change.

 We recognize that YOU have knowledge to share about finance, banking and industry in West Palm Beach.
 Members of this committee are listening!

-At the December 5th Racial & Ethnic Equality Action Summit held by the Task Force, West Palm Beach residents shared two top priorities regarding Finance, Banking & Business.
+Based on the feedback from the December 5th, 2020 and the June 12th, 2021 Racial & Ethnic Equality Action Summits held by the Task Force, West Palm Beach residents shared and highlighted two top priorities regarding Finance, Banking & Business.
 The subcommittee is currently discussing these priorities:

 - Improve relationships between small business and banking and finance institutions and reduce existing barriers that impede business owners within marginalized communities